Select your location for location specific information:

 Persons with a hearing loss of at least 80% are deaf.

-The application for blindness benefit must be submitted together with the required documents to the regional office of the Bavarian Center for Family and Social Affairs in whose area of responsibility you have your place of residence or - alternatively - your habitual residence at the time of application.
+The application for blindness benefit must be submitted together with the required documents to the regional office of the Bavarian State Authority for Family and Social Affairs in whose area of responsibility you have your place of residence or - alternatively - your habitual residence at the time of application.

-You will receive a decision on your entitlement to blindness benefit.
+You will then receive a formal decision (notification) on your application for blindness benefit.

 Entitlement to blindness benefit begins on the first day of the month in which the legal requirements are met, at the earliest on the first day of the month of application.